-In order to better assist doctors in providing diagnosis and treatment for their patients, the DSM-5 has grouped the 10 known personality disorders into 3 distinct types of personality clusters.
-These disorders, as grouped, are:
+In order to better assist doctors in providing diagnosis and treatment for their patients, the DSM-5 has grouped the 10 known personality disorders into 3 distinct types (A,B,C) or clusters.
+These disorders, they are grouped as follows:

 - Schizoid personality disorder – Disinterest or detachment from social relationships and difficulty expressing emotions